rarelygoeshere/OldSchoolSitesCatalogue/README.md

 - [Geo for Bootstrap](https://code.divshot.com/geo-bootstrap/) A retro-inspired, open-source Bootstrap theme by Divshot
 - [suckless.org](https://suckless.org/) Website dedicated to the Suckless Software project, which focuses on minimalist software tools following a simplicity-first philosophy
 - [MINIX 3](http://www.minix3.org/) Official site for the MINIX 3 lightweight Unix-like OS
+- [EldritchData](https://eldritchdata.neocities.org/) A cybersecurity and survivalist resource with privacy guides, Linux security, and OPSEC techniques.

 ### Educational and Philosophical Resources
 - [Catholic Apologetics Information](http://catholicapologetics.info/) Comprehensive resource for Catholic teaching and apologetics